-This is my fear for current and future generations and I see it every day with the millennials and generation Z crowds.
+This is my fear for current and future generations.
 There's more unacknowledged dialogue than acknowledged.
 There is a sense of entitlement and even stoicism.
-I admit that I am terrible when people seemingly do not want to converse with me or are showing some form of passive aggression by not responding.
-I tend to then make things worse by continuing to send more messages, which starts the vicious cycle of aggravation, anger, resentment, and feelings of being unimportant.
-This may not be the case, but it is the most elementary way of accepting what is happening; and perhaps sometimes that is exactly what the recipient is trying to provoke; especially in a parent child/adult child scenario.
+I admit I am terrible when people seemingly do not want to converse with me or are showing some form of passive aggression by not responding.
+I tend to make things worse by continuing to send more messages, which starts the vicious cycle of annoyance, anger, resentment, and feelings of being unimportant.

 How about that overwhelming fear of 'the worst" when your child doesn’t respond when you check in with them.
 What about just the basic unanswered texts?
-The seemingly ignored dialogue that leaves you wondering: “Did they see/receive it”?
-“Did something terrible Hagen to them"?
+The ignored dialogue that leaves you wondering: “Did they see/receive it”?
+“Did something terrible happen to them"?
 “Are they upset with me about something"?
-Those are all unsettling feelings that can go so far as to make or break our entire day, if we let it.
-Whether we want to admit it or not, deep down there is a always that crushing feeling that something is amiss.
+Those are all unsettling feelings that can go so far as to make or break our entire day if we let it.
+Whether we want to admit it or not, deep down there is that crushing feeling that something is amiss.
 Whether in a personal or professional setting, it causes distress and confusion.
-I’ve been that person that resends things a few times, hoping that it’s because it was missed vs. ignored in an attempt to seek resolution and to end that terrible gut feeling.
+I'm that person that resends things a few times, hoping it’s because it was missed and not ignored.
+I just want resolution and to end that terrible gut feeling.

 Whether we admit it or not, there's a crushing feeling something is amiss.
 Whether in a personal or professional setting, it causes distress and confusion.
 We resend our texts again, just in case they didn't get then--but deep down, we know they did, and we want that visceral, gut-wrenching feeling of anxiety and fear to go away.

 We No Longer Speak to One Another